vanhoefm/fragattacks/research/README.md

 During our own tests, the AWUS036ACM dongle is supported by Linux, but at times was not correctly recognized during our experiments.
 It may be necessairy to use a recent Linux kernel, and manually executing `sudo modprobe mt76x2u` to load the driver.
-This devices then works out-of-the-box without patched drives.
-We also found it to be unreliable when used inside VirtualBox.
+**Unstable when used on a USB3.0 port.
+Otherwise works fine.**

 The AWUS036ACH was tested on Kali Linux after installing the driver using `sudo apt install realtek-rtl88xxau-dkms`.
 This device is generally not supported by default in most Linux distributions and requires manual